windsor718/leveeNet/README.md

 4. output to netCDF4 to read it later via XArray.

 ### Model development
+#### CNN
 The model design is still underway, but the current architecture is based on three building blocks, two averageMaxPooling, one globalAveragePooling, two fully conntected layers.

-- Input image (256 x 256)

-- 3x3 2D convolutional layer (64 filters)
-- batch normalization
-- ReLU
-- 3x3 2D convolutional layer (64 filters)
-- batch normalization
-- ReLI

-- 2D AveragePooling

-- 3x3 2D convolutional layer (128 filters)
-- batch normalization
-- ReLU
-- 3x3 2D convolutional layer (128 filters)
-- batch normalization
-- ReLU

-- 2D AveragePooling

-- 3x3 2D convolutional layer (256 filters)
-- batch normalization
-- ReLU
-- 3x3 2D convolutional layer (256 filters)
-- batch normalization
-- ReLU

-- 2D GlobalAveragePooling

-- fully-connected layer (120)
-- fully-connected layer (2)

-- output class (protected/non-protected)
+See `model/model.py` for the actual architecture.

+#### XGBoost
+Along with the CNN, the model using XGBoost was also included.
+The hyperparameters are tuned by GridSearchCV.

 ### Train and test the model
 The scripts are tested in the following configurations: